- The Movement

 Are you an animal lover?
 Please think about fostering a cat.
-This selfless act frees up valuable space in our shelters, so we can take care of more cats.
+This selfless act frees up valuable space in shelters, so they can take care of more cats.
 What’s more, you’ll be giving the animal a more natural, relaxing environment until he/she is ready for adoption.
-To get started, read our Foster FAQs (below) and then visit our foster partner OAR.
-Your heart will thank you!

 Fostering is like adoption but shorter.
 In other words, you provide a temporary home for a cat that is currently living in a local shelter.
 It’s a great way to see if adoption is right for you.